raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 ## Objective

-With a given problem (certain peripherals to select) there could be a lot of possble solutions.
+With a given problem (certain peripherals to select) there could be a lot of possible solutions.

-The objective of the algorithm will not be to find all solution, not because it would be a bad idea, but simply because it would potentially consume all disk space on the machine.
+The objective of the algorithm will not be to find all solutions, not because it would be a bad idea, but simply because it would potentially consume all disk space on the machine.

 In fact, as the reader will see, the resolution method contains the procedure to find all possible solutions.
 It is just that in most cases, finding just one solution is enough.